Implementing DiffPIR#

 plt.ylabel(r"$\sigma$")

-plt.suptitle("Regularisation parameter and noise schedules")
+plt.suptitle("Regularisation parameter and noise schedules (fully sampled)")

 plt.tight_layout()